goinverse-oss/app/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Have an idea?
+Let us know!
+title: ''
+labels: ''
+assignees: ''

+---

 <!--
 Make sure the title above succinctly describes the issue, and then please fill out the template below that matches your purpose, and delete the rest.